Japanese noodles

 Noodles are a staple of Japanese cuisine.
 They are often served chilled with dipping sauces, or in soups or hot dishes.
 Noodles were introduced to Japan from China during the Song Dynasty between the Heian until the early Kamakura period.

 History

-Noodles were first discovered in Japan around 800 A.D durning the Heian period (794-1185).
-This dish was adopted from China and was highly idolized in daily dieting due to the dishes flexibility and multiple different forms of serving options.
-Later on during the Kamakura period (1185-1333), noodles began to be viewed as a standard dish for most Samurai.
-This was because the dish met the dietary needs as it was not a greasy and its a relatively healthy food.
+Noodles were first introduced into Japan around 800 A.D. during the Heian period (794–1185).
+This dish was adopted from China.

 During the Edo period, specifically between the 1661 to 1672, Soba noodles became popular in restaurants in the capital city of Edo (now Tokyo).
 It is rumored that it became extremely popular because soba noodles can be served cold, and with all of the fires occurring, the government limited the use of fuel.